HugoRCD/canvas/README.md

 #### Featured Works

-To change the featured works on the homepage, simply add the `featured: true` key to front matter of the markdown file.
+To change the featured works on the homepage, simply add the `"featured": true` key the JSON file.

 ### Other Content